-The pension account will be invested 75% in the Global Equity (50:50) Index Fund and 25% in the Corporate Bonds Fund until age 55.
-In the 10 years before retirement, investments are gradually switched so that by age 65 the pension account is invested 25% in the Cash Fund and 75% in the Corporate Bonds Fund.
+The pension account will be invested 75% in the Global Equity (50:50) Index Fund and 25% in the Corporate Bonds Fund until 10 years before a member's selected retirement age.
+In the 10 years before retirement, investments are gradually switched so that by the selected retirement age the pension account is invested 25% in the Cash Fund and 75% in the Corporate Bonds Fund.